-The most optimized way to start a vCard strategy is to holistically look at your existing payments processes considering all your other payment types (ACH, check, etc).
+The most optimized way to start a vCard strategy is to holistically look at your existing payments processes considering all your other payment types (such as ACH, checks, and SEPA credit transfers).
 Your ability to convert suppliers from one payment type to another will depend on your ability to offer the suppliers value.
 When a business recognizes the benefits of vCards and is ready to capture the value they can deliver, the organization will need to make some choices and change some internal processes, systems, and workflows to support vCards most effectively.
 Here are a few tips to help you plan your move to vCards.

-The avoidance of extra integrations with banks is always welcomed by IT teams.
+IT teams always welcome ways to avoid extra integrations with banks.
 Most companies have different card programs with different banks based on the country of their business entity.
 The reality of tackling multiple bank integrations to support the vCard initiative for the business can easily wipe away a lot of the value that these card programs produce.
 Mid to larger companies wanting to “spread around” their card spend to several bank partners, as well as companies unable to award their card business to just one issuer, need a unified platform to support a multi-issuer program if value is going to be created.

 Address supplier concerns, onboarding, and enablement